-Welcome to the City of Shoreline.
-If you have any questions about this handbook, please ask your supervisor or visit Human Resources.
+WelcomeWe are pleased that you have chosen to the Citybe part of our Shoreline. team, ilf you have any questions about the information contained in this handbook, please ask your supervisor or visit Human Resources.

 X. APPENDIX A - CODE OF ETHICS